Types Of Pool Liners (Designs & Pros and Cons)

 This should also be done under the close supervision of a pool professional.
 A lot of repairs and maintenance can be done without completely draining the pool.

 Sharp objects: Pool liners are incredibly sensitive so you need to be careful about having sharp objects around the pool.
-They can cause tears, rips, and all sorts of damage to your pool liner when left unchecked.
+They can cause tears, rips, and all sorts of damage to your enclosure when left unchecked.
 This includes but is not limited to toys, debris, sticks, glass, stones, and so on.

 Leaving the pool uncovered: Pool covers are essential for the protection of your pool.
 They are your first line of defense against debris, the weather, or even the scorching heat coming from the sun. always make it a point to cover your pool whenever it isn’t in use.

-Wild animals: Wild animals are notorious for getting themselves trapped in your pool and they end up damaging the liner in their attempt to claw themselves out.
+Wild animals: Wild animals are notorious for getting themselves trapped in your pool and they end up damaging the material in their attempt to claw themselves out.
 This is common for homes that happen to be in rural areas.

 To minimize this, make it a point to leave your pool covered when not in use.
 Don’t leave food items in the pool area, and remove any stairs or ladders that might aid the wild animals in entering your pool.